yasho-2000/MAFIA/README.md

 AUTHOR : Yasoda Rajaram
-# MAFIA
+# MAFIA-AI

-MAFIA stands for Mathematics and Physics Academy!
+MAFIA-AI stands for Mathematics and Physics Academy using Artificial Intelligence!
 This project is to to create best - in - class android editor and collaboration tool for Mathematics and Physics documents.

 OVERVIEW